-Research and discover the achievements of George Stevenson and his contribution to the invention of rail travel in Britain.
-Research the achievements of Amelia Earhart.
+Research and discover the achievements of George Stevenson and his contribution to the invention of rail travel in Britain as well as Amelia Earhart the first woman to make a transatlantic flight.

-Find out about changes in Britain at the t urn of the 19th century (industrial revolution) which required engine power!
+Find out about changes in Britain at the turn of the 19th century (industrial revolution) which required engine power!
 Find out about the railway station in Alnwick.